Sahajewel/Socialbook-html-css/README.md

 # Social Media Clone

-A responsive social media website clone built with HTML and CSS, created in 2022 as a learning project.
+This project was originally developed in 2022 as part of my early web development learning journey.
+Uploaded to GitHub in 2026 for archival purposes to showcase my growth as a developer.

 ## 📋 Description